matthijsberg/unipi-mqtt/README.md

  - Changed the MQTT send part to make sure that on a handle local action only 1 message is send (was 4).
 Now works nicely
  - Revamped the threaded function like duration and transition to be interuptable
  - Changed code for the 1 wire devices.
 Upgrade of Evok changed the naming convention for those devices from "temp" to "1wire".
 Now handled again.

+### Version 0.4
+Changes:
+ - Added authentication for MQTT with username and password variable since the standard MQTT broker in HA requires this from now on.
+ - Added a counter function to count pulses coming in on a digital input.
+Counter totals and counter delta for X time can be send via MQTT.
+Personally use this for a water flow meter that procuces pulse for every X ML.
+ - Changed the time based interval to a clock instead of imconning messages to be a bit more precise.
+ - Changes handle local for swithes.
+Was sending back a wrong MQTT topic for my HA config to work (MIGHT BE BREAKING CHANGE).
+ - Changed a bug in unipython.py where switch status for on / off was the wrong way around.

 ## ToDo
-  - Something with authenticaton
+  - Something with certificates
-  - Use config file for client part too
+  - Use config file for client part too?
   - clean up code more
   - many other yet to discover things.
   - make websocket reconnect on disconnect

 # Test info

-Tested on a UniPi 513 with Extensio xS30 running Evok 2.x and Home Assistant 0.93
+Tested on a UniPi 513 with Extensio xS30 running Evok 2.x and Home Assistant 0.102
 Used:
  - 0-10v inputs and outputs
  - relay outputs